LUQMAN-ABDUL/PROJECT-WEBSITE/README.md

-This projectis basically a portfolio website.
+This project is basically a portfolio website I created for a Graphic designer.